shahadalsulami/Netflix-Project/README.md

 # Netflix Project

 ## Introduction:
 This project analyzes datasets about Netflix content, including titles, genres, actors, and release years.
-The goal is to uncover trends and patterns in streaming content, especially how Netflix evolved over time and what factors influence its content.
+The goal is to uncover trends and patterns in streaming content to better understand Netflix’s offerings.

 ## Requirements:
 - **os:** for creating directories and manage file paths